Simply-Love/Simply-Love-SM5/README.md

 If your setup doesn't have a keyboard you can disable it from appearing in the sort menu in the Operator Menu under "Theme Options".
 You can also refresh the music wheel/undo the song search by either closing the folder of the search or resetting your sorts in the sort menu.

-# ---------------- Other Changes ----------------

-- Density Graph color is based off of NPS.
-The higher the NPS the more red it is.
-- Removal of game modes.
-- CDTitle support added.

 # ---------------- How to use a profile picture ----------------